MicrosoftDocs/dataexplorer-docs/data-explorer/includes/azure-monitor-vs-log-analytics.md

 ms.custom: include file
 ---
 > [!NOTE]
-> Clarification - Raw metrics data, that is fetched by either 'Metrics' or 'Insights' page in Azure portal, is stored within Azure Monitor.
-Azure portal queries that data directly and has the most accurate results.
+> Raw metrics data that is fetched by either 'Metrics' or 'Insights' page in Azure portal is stored in Azure Monitor.
+The Azure portal queries this metrics data directly and gives the most accurate results.
-> When using Diagnostics settings feature, customers might migrate metrics data into Log Analytics workpace.
-During data migration, the data would possibly be rounded a bit and results could be slightly different (margin for error is less than 1%).
+> When using the diagnostics settings feature, you can migrate this metrics data into the Log Analytics workspace.
+During data migration, the data might be rounded a bit and therefore the results may be slightly different than the original data.
+The margin for error is less than 1%.